Trouble Shooter Clinic

-Send your techs to the Halifax Trouble Shooter Clinic for 5 full days of training from: Airxcel Coleman/Mach Air, BAL, Demco, Dexter, Equal-i-zer & Fastway, Go Power and Lippert Components.
+The 2019 Halifax Trouble Shooter Clinic offered 5 full days of training from: Airxcel Coleman/Mach Air, BAL, Demco, Dexter, Equal-i-zer & Fastway, Go Power and Lippert Components.

-The classes are highly interactive with small class size to ensure everyone gets the attention they deserve.
+The classes are highly interactive with small class size to ensure everyone got the attention they deserve.
+See training photos.

 2018 Saskatoon Trouble Shooter Clinic

-This premier technician training event will be heading to Saskatoon, Saskatchewan this fall from October 29 through November 2, 2018.
+This premier technician training event was held in Saskatoon, Saskatchewan from October 29 through November 2, 2018.

 2017 Toronto Trouble Shooter Clinic